  Interacting with co-workers, individually and in teams

 Proficiency in these skills is common for success in all workplaces and should be viewed as the foundation upon which additional workplace and career skills are added based on the specifics of any job.

+Civic Readiness

+To be college and career ready and prepared for civic life, students must also possess the knowledge, intellectual skills, and applied competencies that citizens need for informed and effective participation in civic and democratic life.
+They must also acquire an understanding of the social values that underlie democratic structures and practices.
+Civic knowledge, skills, and competencies can be obtained in a variety of settings and ways, including in the classroom, across content areas, through service-learning, discussion of controversial issues, student government, and extracurricular opportunities.
+Key knowledge, skills, and dispositions that students should possess to be prepared to engage as active citizens include:

+Core civic content knowledge and the ability to apply that knowledge to different circumstances and settings.

+Civic intellectual skills, including the ability to identify, assess, interpret, describe, analyze and explain matters of concern in civic life.

+Civic participatory skills, including knowing how to work collaboratively in groups and organizational settings, interface with elected officials and community representatives, communicate perspectives and arguments, and plan strategically for civic change.

+Civic dispositions including interpersonal and intrapersonal values, virtues and behaviors (respect for others, commitment to equality, capacity for listening, capacity to communicate in ways accessible to others, etc.).

 Qualities and Strategies

-Preparation for college and career should help students develop a wide range of quantitative and qualitative abilities that go beyond the minimum levels of competence needed for entry-level college courses and employment.
+Preparation for college,career, and civic life should help students develop a wide range of quantitative and qualitative abilities that go beyond the minimum levels of competence needed for entry-level college courses and employment.
 In high school, students should demonstrate:

  Higher order thinking skills of analysis, synthesis, and evaluation